 Air Fryer Cake From Scratch

-You can use a box cake mix but I am a firm believer that homemade is always best.
+You can use a boxed cake mix but I am a firm believer that homemade is always best.
 And trust me when I say this air fryer cake recipe is just as easy and quick to prepare.

 Here’s what you will need

-- Self raising flour (also known as self rising) or plain flour plus baking powder
+- Self-raising flour (also known as self-rising) or plain flour plus baking powder

-- Sugar – ideally caster sugar
+- Sugar – ideally caster sugar (a.k.a superfine sugar)

 - Softened unsalted butter or margarine (such as Stork)